AshutoshKuinkel/KTMVTour/docs/daily-log.md

 - updated profile tsx to have just getItem('user') instead of the state + effect hook I had yesterday, so the solution to the problem I was looking for yesterday is set.

 - alright thats a close off for today, tomorrow I'll build the full profile page, or at least do as much as I can.
 Also im thinking we have a plus icon in our tabs (in the middle) that links us to a post screen.
 Just like tiktok, otherwise user's have to go through more of a search to try & find the post button which will just turn them away from posting.

+## 19 OCT 25

+- Couldn't do much, was out basically whole day.
+But I managed to finish half of the profile page styling

+## 20 OCT 25

+- Finished off the profile page styling to start off with.
+I ran into an overflow issue because i was using h-[20%] for the linear bg in profile page, but switching it to h-48 or 44 whatever it was + adding scrollview component ended up fixing the issue.

+- I'll see if I can add some backend functionality to the profile page today.